 The AVPI is Australia's first policy institute focused on its relationship with Vietnam, acting as a partnered public policy hub centred around engagement, collaboration and impact.

-To learn more, watch a video about AVPI here.
+To learn more about the AVPI, watch a video here.

 To champion the Australia-Vietnam strategic and economic bilateral relationship.